Configure Malwarebytes Anti-Malware 2

 The only important thing here is to make sure that Explorer context menu entry is set to Yes.
 This enables right-click scanning of folders and files in Windows/File Explorer.

-Please also note the Restore Default Settings link - this is a quick method of resetting configuration of the current tab.
+Please also note the Restore Default Settings link - this is a quick method of resetting configuration in all of tabs available for Home (Free) version.
+Other tabs contain a Recommended Settings link that applies to the currently open tab only.

 Open Detection and Protection tab from the left.
 First, tick the Scan for rootkits check box in Detection Options section to make Malwarebytes Anti-Malware 2 even more powerful.
 Shuriken Advanced Heuristics Engine and scanning within archives are enabled by default.